jlelong/LaTeX-Workshop-wiki/View.md

 Define the background color for the PDF viewer.

 Possible values are any strings representing a color in CSS.
+You must reopen the internal viewers or restart VS Code to take into account a change in this configuration.

 | type     | default value |
 | -------- | ------------- |